solusipse/cpress/README.md

 ### Before installation ###

 Be aware that by default `/dev/uinput` is writable only for root.
-You can start cpress as root or, before doing that, change permissions level:
+You can start cpress as root or, before doing that, change permissions level on `uinput`:

 ```bash
 chmod +0666 /dev/uinput